Risky Business -They’re Buying American Front Men

 The FTC has flagged these vague names before.
 In a recent case, regulators wrote that fraudulent merchants tended to describe themselves with generic terms such as “marketing and advertising” to slip past underwriting.

-I wrote about these IBO scams last year after I started receiving emails from victims across the US.
+I wrote about these IBO schemes last year after I started receiving emails from victims across the US.

 Hundreds of innocent, well-intentioned people are being ensnared in a scheme that is promising them thousands of dollars for doing little more than helping merchants expand.

 They are recruited to become straw owners of “ghost companies” that high-risk merchants use to hide their own high-risk activity.
-Those merchants often sell high-risk merchandise like weight loss plans, unproven drugs, or questionable subscription services.
+Those merchants often sell high-risk merchandise such as weight-loss plans, unproven drugs, or questionable subscription services.

 When their fraud and chargeback rates get too high, banks simply shut them off, effectively putting them out of business.